floriangrundig/karma-test-runner/README.md

 ####  Additional Setup for Windows and Mac environments

-When you want to run the tests in a windows or mac environment, where are some issues with finding the karma executable and the port the plugin receives the test results.
+When you want to run the tests in a windows or mac environment, where might be some issues with finding the karma executable and the port the plugin receives the test results.
 To get around this you can configure the KarmaTestSuiteRunner not to start karma directly but to start a script which will start karma by itself.
 A script allows you to set the path environment variable for the karma executable or for the browser executables too.